alikadir/electron-ramadan-tray-down-count/README.md

 # Iftar time
-The time countdown for iftar time when at Ramadan.
+The time countdown to iftar time when at Ramadan.
 Project seems on operation system tray bar when working.
 (ElectronJS-based cross platform)